doctorfree/MusicPlayerPlus/markdown/mppsplash.1.md

 : Without options mppsplash will play a series of animations about MusicPlayerPlus.
 These will repeat until the 'q' key is pressed.

 **mppsplash -c 10**
-: Plays the MusicPlayerPlus asciimatics animations 10 times then exits
+: Plays the MusicPlayerPlus ASCIImatics animations 10 times then exits

 **mppsplash -j -c 5**
-: Plays the Julia Set asciimatics animation 5 times then exits
+: Plays the Julia Set ASCIImatics animation 5 times then exits

 **mppsplash -p**
-: Plays the Plasma asciimatics animation in an endless loop until the 'q' key is pressed
+: Plays the Plasma ASCIImatics animation in an endless loop until the 'q' key is pressed

 **mppsplash -p -s**
-: Plays the Plasma asciimatics animation using alternate comments
+: Plays the Plasma ASCIImatics animation using alternate comments

 **mppsplash -a -c 1**
-: Plays the MusicPlayerPlus asciimatics animation for one cycle accompanied by a public domain audio
+: Plays the MusicPlayerPlus ASCIImatics animation for one cycle accompanied by a public domain audio

 # AUTHORS
 Written by Ronald Record github@ronrecord.com